getsolus/help-center-docs/docs/packaging/prepare-for-packaging.md

 go-task -d ~/solus-packages init
 ```

-This makes it easy to create commits in the correct format, and will warn you about issues with things you commit.
+This makes it easy to create commits in the correct format, and will warn you about issues with changes you commit.

 ## Set up Monorepo Helper Functions (Optional)